 Initiated in 2012, the APA International Learning Partner Program is designed to promote an understanding of psychology and psychological issues in countries outside the United States.
-The goal is to develop opportunities for international exchange and mutual learning.
+The program advances these goals through international collaboration in research, education and scholarship.

-In partnership with Professionals Abroad, APA is sponsoring professional visits to countries that have traditionally been less accessible to travel and exchange.
-Program participants travel as a group, meet with psychology organizations, faculty, service providers and researchers, visit university, community and clinical settings and participate in cultural activities.
+In partnership with Professionals Abroad, (2012 and 2013) and Common Ground (2014), APA sponsored professional visits to Cuba, which has traditionally been less accessible to travel and exchange.
+Program participants traveled as a group, met with psychology organizations, faculty, service providers and researchers, visited university, community and clinical settings and participated in cultural activities.

-Cuba 2013: Led by Suzanne Bennett Johnson, PhD, participants will meet with Cuban colleagues to discuss major health issues and psychology's unique role in health care and health education in Cuba.
-The program will include one "mini-conference" day with presentations and exchange with Cuban psychologists on research/application topics.
-The program is scheduled for Nov.
-3-8, 2013, with an optional extension to No. 10 for those who would like to visit rural Cuba.
-For more details and to register, see the Professionals Abroad website and search for "Cuba."
+- Cuba 2013: Led by Suzanne Bennett Johnson, PhD, participants met with Cuban colleagues to discuss major health issues and psychology's unique role in health care and health education in Cuba.
+The program included one "mini-conference" day with presentations and exchange with Cuban psychologists on research/application topics.
+For more about this visit, see APA sponsors second professional visit to Cuba.

 - Cuba 2012: A group of 16 psychologists travelled to Cuba with program leader Carol Goodheart, EdD, to explore models of psychology education and training, and mental health systems in Cuba.
 The program report (PDF, 687KB) includes a summary of each meeting, personal/cultural highlights of the visit, outcomes and next steps.
 This program was eligible for CE credit.